Build system appears to lock if there is a conflict upon update

 I am happy looking into this now, but I was just curious about the change in opinion.

-#10 Updated by David Welker about 10 years ago
+#10 Updated by David Welker over 10 years ago

 A couple of things.
 First, there are two alternative things we could mean by "fixing" this issue: (1) Print out the error so that the user can resolve the issue manually.
 (2) Allow the user to interact with svn to resolve the conflict while the update command is temporarily suspended.